Zamiell/jud6s/README.md

 ### Narrow Krampus Removal

-Which not technically unavoidable, in a narrow room, Krampus is much more likely to hit the player with an unavoidable spinning Brimstone attack.
+While not technically unavoidable, in a narrow room, Krampus is much more likely to hit the player with an unavoidable spinning Brimstone attack.

+The deleted rooms are as follows:
+* #2306
+* #2305

+### Narrow War Removal

+While not technically unavoidable, in a narrow room, it is near-impossible to dodge the charge attack of the second phase while at base movement speed.

 The deleted room is as follows:
+* #4036

+### Narrow The Gate Removal

+While not technically unavoidable, in a narrow room, there is not enough time to react to the red champion's attack patterns.

+The deleted room is as follows:
+* #5043

+### Narrow Angel Rooms

+While not technically unavoidable, they are near-impossible to do safely on a Dr. Fetus build.

+The deleted rooms are as follows:
+* Angel Room: #9
-* #2306
+* Cathedral: #286, #291